When it comes to gas mileage, city driving with the air conditioning

 Obviously getting your automobile out on the highway and observing a 55 mile an hour speed limit is the best way to achieve higher miles per gallon.

-But many of us are forced to do more than our share of city driving.
+Many of us are forced to do more than our share of city driving.
 Stop and go traffic and sitting at a light while the vehicle is idling and burning fuel while not rolling forward will lower your average.
 Whenever possible try to do your city driving outside of rush hour or traffic jam conditions.
 For me this sometimes means putting in some overtime at work.

 Several coworkers got approval from their bosses to adjust their shift start times two hours earlier.
 This lets them get to work before the traffic builds and releases them before rush hour.
 Sometimes none of this is possible and we are forced to sit in traffic.